New applicants and previous grantees, please review this section in its entirety for information regarding our new application and review process.

 Spring Funding Cycle: pre-applications accepted March 15 - April 1

 Grants awarded late June

 Pre-applications received outside of these submission dates will not be retained for consideration.

 As part of our review process, we may request a meeting or site visit.
-These most often occur at our initiative and only after having received a written proposal.
+These occur at our initiative and only after having received a full proposal.
 We caution that site visits should not be interpreted as an indication of likely support.

 With rare exceptions, we do not make grants to: individuals or to other than publicly recognized charities; endowment or building campaigns; sectarian religious programs; and individual scholarships or fellowships.
 First-time grants for K-12 arts-in-education programs and K-12 environmentally focused science and math programs are currently geographically restricted to the New York City metropolitan area.